::

 Current Maturity

-If you try it and hit an edge case: open an issue—real‑world feedback helps solidify the API.
+If you hit an edge case, please open an issue—real-world feedback helps solidify the API.

 Closing Thoughts

-Knex becomes a much more attractive option on IBM i when you can rely on correct streaming, transaction semantics, pragmatic returning emulation, and safe migrations.
-This dialect aims to give you those building blocks without forcing heavy abstractions.
+Knex becomes a compelling option on IBM i with correct streaming, transactions, returning emulation, and safe migrations.
+This dialect provides those building blocks without enforcing heavy abstractions.

 Give it a spin and let me know what you build with it.